gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday April 8,
+* Monday April 15,
   8:00pm [Mountain][mtn]:
-  Carl (really, The Panel) will
+  The Panel) will
-  continue leading
+  begin
-  discussion of Chapter 21 (Reason) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]
+  discussion of Chapter 22 (Science) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]

 [![Enlightenment Now][cover]{:style="margin-left:2em;max-width:25em"}][book]